Learning how to roll a joint is a rite of passage for the majority of cannabis users. Here’s how to do it in the next 5 minutes.

 Don’t forget that strains that tend to be stickier are more prone to being harder to grind and you may have to break down those nugs by hand.

-If you don’t have a grinder you can also do it by hand.
+If you don’t have a grinder at hand, don’t worry, you can also break the bud with your fingers or try other alternatives.

 Step 2: Make a crutch A.K.A the filter